Viceroyalty: Spanish Empire

-The viceroyalty (virreinato) was a local, political, social, and administrative institution, created by the Spanish monarchy in the sixteenth century, for ruling its overseas territories.
+The viceroyalty (virreinato) was a local, political, social, and administrative institution, created by the Spanish monarchy in the late fifteenth century, for ruling its possessions.

 The administration over the vast territories of the Spanish Empire was carried out by viceroys, who became governors of an area, which was considered not as a colony but as a province of the empire, with the same rights as any other province in Peninsular Spain.